-The TOE provides the basic MFD functions such as copy, print, scan, and fax, and has functions to store the user document data in the TOE's internal HDD and to communicate with user clients and various servers via network.
+The TOE provides the basic MFD functions such as copy, print, scan, network scan, fax, and mailbox, and has functions to store the user document data in the TOE's internal HDD and to communicate with user clients and various servers via network.

-When those MFD functions are used, the TOE provides security functions that fulfill the security functional requirements required by the Protection Profile for MFDs, U.S. Government Approved Protection Profile - U.S. Government Protection Profile for Hardcopy Devices Version 1.0 (IEEE Std.
-2600.2TM-2009) [14][15] (hereinafter referred to "PP").
-The security functions that ${ m the}$ TOE provides identification/authentication and access control of users, encryption of the document data stored in HDD, data overwrite at deleting the document data in HDD, and encryption communication.
+When those MFD functions are used, the TOE provides security functions that fulfill the security functional requirements required by the Conformance PP. The security functions that the TOE provides include identification/authentication and access control of users, encryption of the document data stored in HDD, data overwrite at deleting the document data in HDD, and encryption communication.
 The TOE prevents the user's document data and the setting data affecting security that are assets to be protected from being disclosed or altered by unauthorized persons.